michaelmarzec/michaelmarzec.github.io/_posts/2024-12-06-sloans_sports_24.md

 Beyond improving prediction accuracy, the authors keenly highlight another critical benefit to this approach: model transparency.
 Relevance-based algorithms provide clear insights into how historical comparisons influence predictions.
 For example, the paper highlights Mark Williams' top three comparisons: TJ Leaf, Marvin Bagley and Brice Johnson.
 In other words, those annoying (and often arbitrary) draft-day player comparisons can finally leverage quantitative reasoning, and an analytics team can better translate its models for the front office.

 Overall, I find using relevance-based predictions to be a novel and useful approach.
-However, the paper acknowledges one of its own short-comings: a lack of applied independent variables.
+However, the paper acknowledges one of its own shortcomings: a lack of applied independent variables.
 Certainly, a production-ready version would incorporate more college data and player attributes (e.g., wingspan).

 A personal gripe is the use of _minutes played_ as a dependent variable.
 Minutes played can be highly influenced by draft position—higher picks often receive more minutes due to financial investment and public expectations.
-I’ve read various papers and models that use an all-in-one metrics like VORP, EPM, etc. and look at performance over a player's first few years, career lifespan, or career peak, depending on what you are optimizing for.
+I’ve read various papers and models that use an all-in-one metric like VORP, EPM, etc. and look at performance over a player's first few years, career lifespan, or career peak, depending on what you are optimizing for.
 But again, this can be easily fixed if the model was translated to a production state.

 Overall, relevance-based predictions offer a compelling way to enhance NBA draft modeling, blending accuracy, transparency, and practicality to bring new rigor to a high-stakes process.